temporalio/documentation/docs/concepts/what-is-an-activity-task-execution.md

 From the API, users see an Activity being executed, and assume that it's run once.

-In reality, the Activity is executed until it succeeds.
+In reality, the Activity executes until it succeeds.

 Activity Task Executions are retried per a Retry Policy.